qingfengxia/FenicsSolver/Readme.md

 + Solvers under development: compressible flow, Maxwell electromagnetics.
 + Coupling to external solvers: turbulent flow will be implemented by coupled to external CFD solver, OpenFOAM.

+It functions like COMSOL or Moose, but it is free and it is made of Python.

 ## Installation

 copy this folder to any place on the python search path (PYTHON_PATH), assuming fenics has been installed.